 You’ve been rapping for almost 10 years at this point, but would you still call yourself a rookie?

 I guess you can call me the rookie.
 If you look at me, I’m in the minor leagues.
 I’m not as successful as anyone in the majors, but I don’t compare myself to them.
 The only thing I listen to is myself and R&B. I don’t listen to other niggas because I don’t like to grab ideas accidentally.
 I don’t want to make something that sounds like someone else.
 I’d rather to listen to something a little more throwback, and grab and inspiration from that instead of the new shit.
-I’d rather create than fall into the cycle.
+I’d rather re-create then fall into the cycle.

 Boulevard is basically a creative collective, like an extended networks.
 One day I definitely want my own Rocafella, Jay Z is like my hero.
 Certain things I may not agree with, character-wise, but you have to respect what he did and soak it up.
 In that perspective, I don’t agree or respect what he does, but the way he plays the game, I respect the business, that’s how you do it.
-Can’t work for niggas, making money for them.
+Can’t work for niggas making money for them.

 What are you going to do if this album isn’t successful?

 I’ve just got to hit them harder if this album doesn’t reach.
 Wondagurl will be involved in my career.
 Sound wise, that’s the new wave, Redway and Wondagurl.
 Her beats make me want to rap.
-They’re very hard hitting, the snare is always clean and her high hats are just neat.
+They’re very hard hitting, the snare is always clean and her high hats are just neat yo.
 Once I have that and a nice bass line, I’m good.
 It’s just a chemistry.
 She knows my personality as a rapper, so she knows how to bring it to life.
 And we make magic because of that.